 The top management & key personnel should take the initiative and drive the ERP implementation.
 Lack of participation and interest from senior executives is one of the top reasons ERP projects fail.
 Irrespective of the size of an organisation, the management should be actively involved in deciding the guidelines and objectives for ERP implementation.
 ERP is not technology; it is an enabling tool for business.

 The ERP implementation is a major investment for any organisation.
-A good ERP implementation will ensure that the organisation is able to streamline its business processes for efficiency and top results.
+A good ERP development company will ensure that the organisation is able to streamline its business processes for efficiency and top results.
 It eliminates complexity, simplifies things and helps an organisation to deal with ever changing dynamics.
 The executives also get to see the realtime performance of their business with key performance indicators in realtime.
-A good ERP implementation is a great investment for business longevity and success.
+An ERP implementation is a great investment for business longevity and success.